-1. Be visually creative
+1. Get creative, visually

 2. Plan ahead

-You need to plan well in advance.
-Especially if you wish to be relevant.
-You need to know when specific days/events (think Skateboarding Day above) occur so you can make the most of them and not end up rushing with your content.
-A content calender will certainly help here.
+If you want to remain relative, you need to plan in advance.
+Think about when specific days/events (think Skateboarding Day above) occur, so you can make the most of the hashtags surrounding them.
+A social content calendar will help you out here.

-3. Advertise products in the Instagram way
+3. Advertise products the “Instagram way”

 4. Involve your audience

 Nike repeatedly asks their audience to share their motivational images for the brand to then share these on their Instagram feed.
 Most people love the opportunity to be shared by a brand with millions of followers, and it provides Nike with tons of marketing collateral.
 Win/Win.
 Of course, you can also try and reach out to influencers.

 5. Don’t forget about the caption